nole444/Canvas-Style-MAUI-App/README.md

 # Canvas-Like Learning Management System (LMS)
 This MAUI app allows teachers to create classes and students to join them and complete assignments similar to the Canvas web application.
+This application was a learning tool for understanding cross-platform development with .NET MAUI and is not intended to be a fully functional or production-ready system.
 ## 📖 Overview
 The project is a **Canvas-like Learning Management System (LMS)** built using **C#**.
 It consists of two main components: